gardener/gardener-extension-shoot-cert-service/hack/api-reference/service.md

 <td>
 <em>(Optional)</em>
 <p>PrecheckNameservers is used to specify a comma-separated list of DNS servers for checking availability for DNS
-challenge before calling ACME CA</p>
+challenge before calling ACME CA. Please consider to specify nameservers per issuer instead.</p>
 </td>
 </tr>
 </tbody>